Snomaskin/ATP-Winner-Predictor/README.md

 ## Project Overview
 This repository contains a comprehensive toolset for building a simple prediction application using self-collected data.
-The project is a personal learning experience that demonstrates a complete data processing and machine learning workflow, ultimately presented in an interactive web-based interface.
+The project is a personal learning experience that demonstrates a complete workflow of data collection, processing, and machine learning, ultimately presented in an interactive web-based interface with backend infrastructure for request processing.

 ## Project Structure
 ```